fbielejec/fbielejec.github.io/_posts/2021-11-05-s3-website-hosting.md

 Perfect, now we can finally set up DNS in [route53](https://console.aws.amazon.com/route53).
 We will create two records there, both pointing to the CF distribution we just created

-- view.spreadviz.org that is an A alias to a CF distributions domain name.
+- `view.spreadviz.org`, an A alias to the CF distribution's domain name.
-- www.view.spreadviz.org, which does the same
+- `www. view.spreadviz.org`, which does the same.

 ![_config.yml]({{ site.baseurl }}/images/2021-11-05-s3-website-hosting/screenshot6.jpg)

 # <a name="upload"/> Uploading your content to S3

 We haven't actually created any content to serve from the bucket.
-Assuming the entire compiled output is in *analysis-viewer/* directory you can use aws CLI tool to upload or sync it:
+Assuming the entire compiled output is in *analysis-viewer/* directory you can use the AWS CLI tool to upload or sync it:

 ```bash
 aws s3 sync analysis-viewer/ s3://view.spreadviz.org --acl public-read